 Amplify Shader Editor is one of Unity’s editor extensions for shader editing.

 Of course, you can use a shader language such as HLSL, to edit a shader in Unity.
-However, you could also use a node-based editor to create a shader more with visually intuitive operations by using a node-based editor.
+However, you could also use a node-based editor to create a shader in a visually intuitive way.
 ‘Amplify Shader Editor’ is a prime option of such editors.

 Learn Shaders with the Node-Based Approach

 In Amplify Shader Editor, you can write shaders by connecting nodes, which is more visually intuitive.

-The advantage of node-based shader editor is that you can easily understand the basic structure of the shader because you can build it up without the hassle of coding the shader.
+An advantage of node-based shader editor is that you can easily understand the basic structure of the shader because you can build it up without the hassle of coding.
 In particular, a great advantage of Amplify Shader Editor is that any modifications you made are immediately reflected on the scene, so you can repeat your experiments quickly.

 You can try your original way to create a shader by referring to many sample scenes, learning how to create a shader and repeating your experiments.

 Differences from Other Shaders

 In addition to ‘Amplify Shader Editor’, there are other node-based shader editors such as Shader Graph, Shader Forge.
 In particular, Shader Forge introduced from Unity2018 is free and it is so versatile that you can create a variety of shader effects.

 On the other hand, Amplify Shader Editor is expensive but, referring to many sample demos and ones shared in the community, it helps you to create elaborate expressions.
-It is getting popular as its user interface and functions offer good usability.
+In addition, it has many nodes and its user interface and functions offer good usability.
 So it’s getting popular.
 You can also use conventional Rendering Pipeline (Forward Rendering, Deferred Rendering and etc.) in Amplify Shader Editor.